Application Requirements for International Undergraduate Students

 Summer enrollment for international students is not permitted.

 After you apply, we urge you to frequently check your application status.
 If there are any missing materials, we will periodically notify you via email.
 You can also check your online status online.

 To be considered for admission, Shippensburg University requires you to do the following:

-1. Complete the online Undergraduate Application for International Admissions
+1. Complete an Online Undergraduate Application for international admissions

 2. Pay the $45.00 USD application fee

 3. Submit a course-by-course evaluation of all foreign secondary school, college, or university work